Jeannie Seely: Gingham Curtain

 Seely is credited with breaking the Gingham Curtain, the dress code for performers on the Grand Ole Opry from its inception.
 From 1925 until the late 1960s, the Grand Ole Opry enforced a strict conservative dress code for both men and women.
 Women wore dresses with long skirts, and were encouraged to select gingham prints to reinforce the show's country music theme.
 Men wore suits with cowboy boots.

 After the success of Don't Touch Me, the Opry invited her to become a regular on the show.
-Seely had been unaware of the dress code and was told by Opry manager Otto Devine, "Honey, you’re not allowed to wear a miniskirt on the Opry".
+Seely had been unaware of the dress code and was told by Opry manager Ott Devine, "Honey, you’re not allowed to wear a miniskirt on the Opry".
 Seely challenged Opry manager Ott Devine, who disliked the idea of her wearing a miniskirt onstage.
 "Okay, this is what America is wearing, and I'll make you a deal.
 I won't wear a miniskirt in the back door if you don't let anybody wear one in the front door," she recounted in Ken Burns’ Country Music documentary.
 She became the first artist to wear a miniskirt on stage.
 Seely was also among the first female artists to wear other contemporary fashion items, including go-go boots, pantsuits, and denim jeans.
 According to Mary Bufwack and Robert K. Oermann, Seely "broke the Opry's gingham curtain".
 Seely later reflected on her choice of stage attire.
 "I never planned to set any sort of trend.
 I'm about like any other normal American girl my age.
 I think I dress and act pretty much the way she does," she recalled.

 According to the New York Times, Seely "helped transform the image of women in country music from demure, gingham-clad helpmeet to self-possessed free spirit".